tanzilachand/Global-_AI_Job_Market_Salary_Trends_2025/README.md

 |benefits_score|	Numerical score of benefits package (1-10)|	Float

 ## Business Requirements: AI Employment and Salary Insights

+### Salary Determinants Analysis:
-1. **Salary Determinants Analysis** : Identify and quantify the key factors that most significantly influence AI-related job salaries.
+Identify and quantify the key factors that most significantly influence AI-related job salaries.
 - Analyze variables such as job title, education level, years of experience, company size, and industry sector.
 - Use statistical methods or machine learning models to determine the relative impact of each factor.
 - Present findings with clear, data-driven insights to guide compensation strategy and talent acquisition.

+### Remote Work Trend Analysis:
-2. **Remote Work Trend Analysis** : Investigate trends and patterns in remote AI-related job opportunities.
+ Investigate trends and patterns in remote AI-related job opportunities.
 - Measure the growth of remote positions over time.
 - Compare salary levels and job satisfaction between remote, hybrid, and on-site roles.
 - Identify emerging remote-friendly regions or companies leading in remote hiring.
 - Compare salary levels and job satisfaction between remote, hybrid, and on-site roles.
 - Identify emerging remote-friendly regions or companies leading in remote hiring.

-3. **Data Visualization and Reporting Standards**: Develop effective visualization techniques to communicate employment data insights.
+### Data Visualization and Reporting Standards:
+Develop effective visualization techniques to communicate employment data insights.
 - Use interactive dashboards and visual storytelling to present data.
 - Implement charts (e.g., heatmaps, box plots, scatterplots) for salary distributions, trends, and geographic patterns.
 - Ensure visual consistency, clarity, and accessibility across all reports and presentations.

-4. **Predictive Modeling for Salary and Hiring Trends**: Build and evaluate predictive models to forecast AI job salaries and employment demand.
+### Predictive Modeling for Salary and Hiring Trends:
+Build and evaluate predictive models to forecast AI job salaries and employment demand.
 - Use regression or machine learning techniques.
 - Report model performance using accuracy metrics (e.g., R², MAE, RMSE).
 - Provide recommendations based on model predictions for workforce planning and policy decisions.

+### Geographic and Market Insights:
-5. **Geographic and Market Insights**: Identify and interpret regional variations and unexpected patterns in AI employment data.
+Identify and interpret regional variations and unexpected patterns in AI employment data.
 - Map salary, job density, and hiring trends across geographic areas.
 - Highlight surprising or emerging hotspots for AI talent and industry growth.
 - Use insights to inform regional investment, training, or recruitment strategies.